 Singaporeans love to run.
-In 2018 itself, there will be at least 50 fully-packed running events taking place on the island.
 It is no surprise, then, that Singapore’s National Sports Participation Survey ranked running as the number one sporting activity in our country.
 These findings may sound like good news to a country trying to breed a healthier nation, but according to a study conducted by Harvard Medical School and the National Running Center at Harvard-affiliated Spaulding Rehabilitation Hospital, every year 30 – 75% of regular runners suffer foot and ankle injuries due to the sport.
 These injuries can be caused by the lack of stretching, incorrect running techniques, rapidly changing the intensity of training, biomechanical misalignment or simply incorrect footwear.
 Fortunately, the frequency of these injuries can be greatly reduced by following the 5 precautionary tips we have for you.

 #01Choose appropriate footwear for running